superduper-io/superduper/docs/content/tutorials/vector_search.md

-Since vector-search is all-the-rage right now, here is the simplest possible iteration of semantic text-search with a `sentence_transformers` model, as an entrypoint to `Superduper`.
+Since vector-search is all-the-rage right now, here is the simplest possible iteration of semantic text-search with a `sentence_transformers` model, as an entrypoint to Superduper.

-Note that `Superduper` is much-much more than vector-search on text.
+Note that Superduper is much-much more than vector-search on text.
 Explore the docs to read about classical machine learning, computer vision, LLMs, fine-tuning and much much more!
 :::